alamincmt/Java-Programming/Multithreading And Concurrency/README.md

 *public final synchronized void join(long millis, int nanos):* This java thread join method is used to wait for thread to die for given milliseconds plus nanoseconds.

+# wait, notify and notifyAll in thread
+# wait()
+Object wait methods has three variance, one which waits indefinitely for any other thread to call notify or notifyAll method on the object to wake up the current thread.
+Other two variances puts the current thread in wait for specific amount of time before they wake up.

+# notify()
+*notify()* method wakes up only one thread waiting on the object and that thread starts execution.
+So if there are multiple threads waiting for an object, this method will wake up only one of them.
+The choice of the thread to wake depends on the OS implementation of thread management.

+# notifyAll()
+*notifyAll()* method wakes up all the threads waiting on the object, although which one will process first depends on the OS implementation.

+# To see the implementation of wait(), notify(), notifyAll() take a look at @ThreadBasicMethods example